Lockheed Martin C-130J Super Hercules: International orders

-In September 2020, Philippine Air Force chief Allen T. Paredes planned to acquire 5 C-130J-30 aircraft.
-The quantity was later reduced to 2 after government funds were prioritized for the COVID-19 pandemic response.
+In September 2020, Philippine Air Force chief Allen T. Paredes planned to acquire five C-130J-30 aircraft.
+The quantity was later reduced to two after government funds were prioritized for the COVID-19 pandemic response.
 In December 2022, the Notice of Award has already been released for the acquisition of three C-130J-30 Super Hercules heavy transport aircraft from Lockheed Martin however no official announcement has been made by both parties including PAF.
+In October 2023, the DND announced the acquisition of three C-130J-30 with the contract worth ₱22.2 billion, the first C-130J is scheduled to be delivered in July 2026, the second is in October of the same year and the third plane is in January 2027.

 In January 2022, the United States Department of State announced its approval of Egypt's request to purchase 12 C-130J aircraft with related equipment and notified Congress.

+In 2022, the Swedish Air Force ordered four ex-Italian Air Force C-130J-30s for delivery in 2023 and 2024.
+This order was reportedly put on hold in 2023 for review.
+In 2024, the Embraer C-390 was chosen instead.

 In November 2022, the US agreed to a Foreign Military Sales purchase by Australia of 24 C-130J-30 aircraft, that will effectively double the RAAF fleet after the existing aircraft have been retired.

+In September 2024, NOAA announced an order for two modified C-130Js to replace its existing WP-3D Orion Hurricane Hunter aircraft.